-Studies show that sunscreen makers have been manufacturing lotions and sprays with concerning levels of cancer-causing benzene.
+Studies show that sunscreen, shampoo, and conditioner makers have been manufacturing lotions and sprays with concerning levels of cancer-causing benzene.

 Valisure, an online pharmacy and lab, has announced they found benzene, a known carcinogen, in 78 commonly available sunscreen products.
 They have asked the FDA to recall these products from Banana Boat, CVS Health, and other brands.
 In response, Johnson & Johnson has already recalled most sunscreen sprays with benzene and cancer risk products from their Aveeno and Neutrogena brands.

 Benzene is a naturally occurring substance that is highly toxic to humans and has been shown to cause cancer – particularly leukemia and other blood-based cancers.
 The substance is typically found in oil and gasoline, cigarette smoke, plastics, and other synthetic chemicals and materials.